 Several states moving to expand age kids must be in school

-In this Jan.
-23, 2017 file photo, an inside view of a decommissioned Clark County School District buses in the Northwest Bus Yard in Las Vegas.
-More than a dozen states are trying to take steps to keep kids in school longer, from making kindergarten mandatory to raising the legal dropout age, but it's not an easy sell.
+A dozen states are trying to keep children in school longer, from making kindergarten mandatory to raising the legal drop-out age.
+But it's not an easy sell.

 Add your comments below